Are you a new ecommerce brand, hungry to start making sales?

 Hashtags are used to show your post when users search for this term.

-You’ve probably noticed that most of the Instagram posts shown above contain hashtags.
+You’ve probably noticed that most of the Instagram posts and Reels shown above contain hashtags.

 First off, remember that Instagram only lets you use 30 hashtags per post.
 You should make use of every single one of them to maximize your reach.